 The impact of the pandemic that struck the United States in March of 2020 is ongoing.
 It has created uncertainty about many of the most basic operations of the District.
-Enrollment, teaching methods, staffing, facilities, and student satisfaction are the most obvious areas impacted but, in reality, every area has been touched by the changes brought about by the lockdowns, economic factors, required compliance, and the illness itself.
-We can anticipate continued and likely increased cuts to state appropriations and declines in property and sales taxes received.
+Enrollment, teaching methods, staffing, facilities, and student satisfaction are the most obvious areas impacted but, in reality, every area has been touched by the changes brought about by the lock-downs, economic factors, required compliance, and the illness itself.
 How this will impact future staffing and student offerings is unknown.
 Budgeting within these constraints has truly been a challenge and will continue to be for some time.

-Additional information on the financial impact of COVID-19 on the District's finances can be found in Note 11 of the basic financial statements.
+Additional information on the financial impact of COVID-19 on the District's finances can be found in Note 10 of the basic financial statements.